Useful pages on the regulator website

 Notes for foreign investors

 All AFPs operating in Chile must be locally incorporated.
 The oversight authorities of the regulator in connection with foreign investors are mainly exercised at the time of an AFP’s local incorporation, when a range of information (financial, corporate governance, corporate group information, management, etc) regarding those shareholders holding 1% or more of the shares of an AFP shall be provided for review and approval.
-The SP also exercises its authorities over foreign entities, when applicable, every time there is a change of control of the property of an AFP.
+The SP also exercises its authority over foreign entities, when applicable, every time there is a change of control of the property of an AFP.

 Other regulators it works closely with